IMPOSSIBLEKMY/VSCodium-C-Cpp-Setup-On-Windows/README.md

 This guide helps you set up a lightweight and powerful C++ development environment using:

-- [MSYS2](https://www.msys2.org/).
-MinGW-w64 GCC for compiling and debugging C++ code.
+- [MSYS2](https://www.msys2.org/) - MinGW-w64 GCC for compiling and debugging C++ code.
-- Clangd for intelligent code completion, diagnostics, and navigation.
+- Clangd - Intelligent code completion, diagnostics, and navigation.
 - [VSCodium](https://vscodium.com/).
 - Extensions in VSCodium:
   - **C++ Runner** by `franneck94`